chen4jesus/bookstack-sync-react/DOCKER_README.md

 - **Container not starting**: Check logs with `docker-compose logs`
 - **Cannot access the application**: Verify firewall settings and that ports 8123 and 8080 are open
 - **API requests failing**: Check the backend service configuration and Nginx proxy settings
+- **Volume errors**: Make sure the volumes section is properly defined in docker-compose.yml

 ## Security Considerations